jon-jacky/home/computing.md

 - <https://news.ycombinator.com/item?id=25038572> comment by *Upvoter* on
   Why are so many coders still using Vim and Emacs? - "Because emacs is awesome.
 Every key press runs a program(!) ..."

+- <https://news.ycombinator.com/item?id=26581051>, comment by *tharne* on
+  Emacs 27.2:
+  " I prefer vim as an editor, but in terms of being a unique and fascinating piece of software, emacs wins hands down.
+There's something really cool about the fact that you can't easily answer the question, "What is emacs similar to?", because it's such a total sui generis."

 - <https://news.ycombinator.com/item?id=6322734>, comment by *samatman* on
   Start Using Emacs  A Thorough Guide for Beginners: